christofmuc/JammerNetz/Plugin/README.md

 - The Windows VST3 bundle includes its required oneTBB runtime beside the plug-in binary.

-With **Dry passthrough / suppress self return** enabled, the host input is mixed locally and the server is asked not to return the sender's own channels.
+With **Dry passthrough / suppress own return** enabled, the host input is mixed locally and the server is asked not to return the sender's own channels.
 Until remote audio actually arrives, processing remains transparent so a failed or stalled connection does not mute the host signal.